-What should you consider before choosing the best listing agent to represent your interests?
+What should you consider before choosing any listing agent to represent your interest?

-When you’re ready to list your home, one of the most important decisions you’ll have to make is who to hire as your listing agent.
+When you’re ready to sell your home, one of the most important decisions you’ll have to make is who to hire as your listing agent.

 But why exactly do you need one?

 A listing agent can help you do 4 key things.

 - Set up a listing price

 As the Real Estate professional has grown over the last few decades, chances are we all know someone or the other in our family and friends that’s an agent, and more often than not we get inclined to just hire time.